leanprover-community/lean4-samples/Functors/readme.md

 # Functors

-A `Functor` is any type that can act as a generic container.
-A Functor allows you to transform the underlying values inside the container using a function, so that the values are all updated, but the structure of the container is the same.
+A `Functor` is any type that can act as a generic container that allows you to transform the underlying values inside the container using a function, so that the values are all updated, but the structure of the container is the same.
 This is called "mapping".

 A List is the most basic example of a `Functor`.
 A list contains zero or more elements of the same, underlying type.
-When you `map` a function over list, you create a new list with the same number of elements, where each has been transformed by the function:
+When you `map` a function over a list, you create a new list with the same number of elements, where each has been transformed by the function:

 ```lean